House for sale by auction

 Can an auction be a good option to sell my house?

-Selling your home at auction is a growing practice throughout America, because it offers an opportunity to sell your house fast, without paying real estate agent fees, and often with a profit.
+Selling your home at auction is a growing practice throughout America because it offers an opportunity to sell my house fast, without paying real estate agent fees, and often with a profit.

 There are good and bad sides to auctioning your home rather than selling it through the traditional real estate sale process with an agent or to a real estate investment firm like Real Estate Problem Solver.

 Is Auctioning Your House A Good Idea?

 If you want to auction your house, here are some ways that might make it go smoother.